 In general: in case a request contains PaPs on several corridors, the C-OSSs concerned check the capacity request in cooperation with the other involved C-OSS(s) to ensure their cooperation in treating multiple corridor requests.
-This way, the cumulated length of PaPs requested on each corridor is used to calculate the priority value (K value) of possible conflicting requests (see more details in Chapter 3.4.3.1).
+This way, the cumulated length of PaPs requested on each corridor is used to calculate the priority value (K value) of possible conflicting requests (see more details in 4.3.4.11).
 The different corridors can thus be seen as part of one combined network.

-3.4.3 Pre-booking phase
+4.3.4.10 Pre-booking phase

 In the event of conflicting requests for PaPs placed until X-8, a priority rule is applied.
-The priority rules are stated in the FCA (Annex 4.A) and in Chapter 3.4.3.1.
+The priority rules are stated in the FCA (Annex 4.A) and in 4.3.4.11.

-On behalf of the IMs concerned and according to the result of the application of the priority rules - as detailed in 3.4.3.1 - the C-OSS pre-books the PaPs.
+On behalf of the IMs/ABs concerned and according to the result of the application of the priority rules - as detailed in 4.3.4.11 - the C-OSS pre-books the PaPs.

-The C-OSS also forwards the requested feeder/outflow path and/or adjustment to the IMs concerned for elaboration of a timetable offer fitting to the PaP already reserved (pre-booked), just as might be the case with requests with a lower priority value (cfr. priority rule process below).
+The C-OSS also forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (pre-booked), just as might be the case with requests with a lower priority value (priority rule process below).
 The latter will be handled in the following order:

-- Consultation may be applied: - Alternatives may be offered (if available); - If none of the above steps were applied or successful, the requested timetable will be forwarded to the IMs concerned to elaborate a tailor-made offer as close as possible to the initial request.
+- consultation may be applied

+- alternatives may be offered (if available)

+- if none of the above steps were applied or successful, the requested timetable will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request.

-3.4.3.1 Priority rules in capacity allocation
+4.3.4.11 Priority rules in capacity allocation